rxzx33/yt_idea_analyzer/READ_ME.md

 2. Sign in with your Google account
 3. Navigate to "Get API key in Google Cloud"
 4. Create and copy your API key

+## Privacy & Data Security

+This application prioritizes your privacy:

+- **No Server Storage**: All data (API keys, channel context) is stored locally in your browser session
+- **Generic Placeholders**: Default channel data uses generic placeholders, not real user data
+- **No Tracking**: The application does not track or collect any personal information
+- **Transparent**: All data handling is clearly explained in the application

 ## Deploying to Streamlit Community Cloud